Rhodes Must Fall: 2016 protests: accommodation, decolonisation, and institutional culture

 Protests resumed at the University of Cape Town at the start of the academic year on 15 February 2016, when members of the Rhodes Must Fall movement constructed a shack at a heavily used pedestrian crossing and road at the base of the Jameson Steps on the university's main campus.
 The shack was set up to protest what some students perceived as a lack of housing for black students and unfairness in the allocation of student housing.
 The university responded, stating that the shack needed to be relocated by 5 p.m. the following day, as its placement was causing traffic congestion.
 The following day, the shack was removed after 6 p.m. by the university.
 In response, Rhodes Must Fall supporters vandalised two statues, one of Jan Smuts and another of Maria Emmeline Barnard Fuller; burned paintings, predominantly portraits of white people, collected from university buildings (including two collages in remembrance of the revered anti-apartheid activist Molly Blackburn, five anti-apartheid-themed paintings by black artist Keresemose Richard Baholo, who was the first black student to receive a master's degree in Fine Art from UCT and who later supported the activists' actions); torched three vehicles, including a Jammie Shuttle transport bus; and petrol-bombed the office of the university's vice-chancellor.

 The University of Cape Town stated that the shortage, 6,680 beds for 27,000 students, was due to three reasons: greatly increased student numbers caused by lower fees, students rewriting deferred exams caused by the protests the previous year, and the clearance of historical student debt increasing the number of returning students.
 The university also stated that their ability to respond to the housing problem was hampered by the occupation of three buildings hosting the Student Housing department by Rhodes Must Fall protesters.
 The university also refuted protesters' claims of prioritising the housing of white students, stating that 75% of students in university residences were black.
 The university claimed that a number of the protesters were not university students and that due to the "intimidation of others, demeaning utterances, and distortion of facts" it was taking criminal action against the protesters.
 Eight protesters were arrested on charges of public violence and malicious damage.

 In the same week, non-black students were also barred from the UCT residences' dining hall by Rhodes Must Fall protesters and denied food from the cafeteria.

-Similar protests erupted across South Africa during February 2016 with protests at North-West University, University of the Free State, University of Witwatersrand, University of Pretoria, and the University of KwaZulu-Natal.
+Similar protests erupted across South Africa during February 2016 with protests at North-West University, University of the Free State, University of the Witwatersrand, University of Pretoria, and the University of KwaZulu-Natal.